Jazz, Bulls out to erase ugly road losses

 “We’ve just got to be able to stay the course and respond,” Bulls head coach Billy Donovan said.
 “Like I said, this wasn’t going to be easy.”

-For the Jazz, an early 10-point lead at Phoenix on Saturday was erased by the Suns.
-Deandre Ayton proved to be too much for slumping Utah, with 29 points and 21 rebounds.
+An early 10-point lead at Phoenix on Saturday was erased by the Suns.
+Deandre Ayton proved to be too much for slumping Utah with 29 points and 21 rebounds.

 Ayton’s big performance, which included a key steal in the final minute, led Devin Booker to joke, “I don’t know what he ate for Thanksgiving, but I wish I went over there.”